4ndronicus/credential-research/README.md

 # Description #

 As time goes on, there are more and more credential dumps appearing online.
 There are databases from LinkedIn, Adobe, MySpace, Snapchat, Tumblr, Twitter, and many others.
-In an effort to understand peoples' password habits, I am importing them into my own database.
-From there, I can answer questions like the following:
+In an effort to understand peoples' password habits, build word lists for weak password checks, etc., I am going to be doing some research on each.
+From there, I can answer questions such as the following:

 What are the most common passwords?
 How much password reuse occurs?